-We'll spin out our brief history of camping by looking at some camping "firsts."
+We'll spin out our short history of camping in the United States by looking at some camping "firsts."

 Unquestionably, the most pivotal point in the history of camping was the invention of the S'more.
 We probably can't pinpoint the name of the person who first put this delectable camping treat together, but we do know that the first official recipe for S'mores was published in the Girl Scout manual.
 Tramping and Trailing, in 1927.

 While sleeping on the ground was an age-old tradition that predated "recreational camping," it wasn't a very comfortable tradition.
 But the first air mattress invented in Reading, Massachusetts, in 1889 made it easier for campers to get a good night's sleep.
 The original design of the air mattress is still in use today.

 Another first that is particularly important to PeeWee Campers is the advent of the first teardrop trailers.
 Teardrops became popular in the 1930's and then went out of vogue in the mid-1960's.
 Now there is a resurgence of the teardrop's popularity, and we feel that we have improved on the concept by building more room into the tiny camper by eliminating the severe curves.
 The basic idea is still the same - it sleeps two people and has a galley.
 Add all the standard features and options, and you have the teardrop for the 21st century.